DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 2 - Cloud Data Security.md

     * Offers an alternative to patent protection
     * Inventor doesnt want to make the invention public and keeps the details secret

+**Data Rights Management (DRM)**
+* applies to the protection of consumer media, such as music, publications, video, movies, and so on.
+* In this context, IRM applies to the organizational side to protect information and privacy, whereas DRM applies to the distribution side to protect intellectual property rights and control the extent of distribution.

 **Infromation Rights Management (IRM)**
-* programs that enforce data rights, provisioning access, and implementing access control models
+* programs that enforce data rights management (DRM), provisioning access, and implementing access control models
 * often implemented to control access to data designed to be shared but not freely distributed
 * can be used to block specific actions, like print, copy/paste, download, and sharing
 * provide file expiration so that documents can no longer be viewed after a specified time